-- the plaintiff's allegations (generally the "Statement of Claim" or the "Judicial Demand to Institute Proceedings" in Québec); - the defendant's response (the "Statement of Defence") in Québec which will either be filed with the court in written or oral form; - and sometimes, the plaintiff's response (the "reply" except in Québec where there is no reply).
+- the plaintiff's allegations (generally the "Statement of Claim" or the "Originating Application to Institute Proceedings" in Québec); - the defendant's response (the "Statement of Defence") in Québec which will either be filed with the court in written or oral form; - and sometimes, the plaintiff's response (the "reply" except in Québec where there is no reply).

-Mechanisms also exist for the defendant to assert counterclaims against the plaintiff (a cross-application in Québec), as well as for one defendant to assert a claim against another defendant (a cross claim), or a related claim against someone not already a party to the litigation (a third-party claim).
-These last two are dealt with by "actions in warranty" in Québec.
+Mechanisms also exist for the defendant to assert counterclaims against the plaintiff (a cross-application in Québec), as well as for one defendant to assert a claim against another defendant (a cross claim), or a related claim against someone not already a party to the litigation (a Third Party Claim).
+These last two are dealt with by "application in warranty" in Québec.